system-design-asylum/options-trading/README.md

 # Options Trading - risky, high leverage trading for power traders
+**Concept:** Buyer acquires the right, but not the obligation to buy/sell the underlying assets defined in the options contract at any given time over the agreed upon period.

-## unlimited gain, limited loss for buyer | unlimited loss, limited gain for seller
+**Risks:** Theoretical unlimited gain but limited loss for buyer | Theoretical unlimited loss but limited gain for seller

-A Rust-based options trading simulation engine built for learning both Rust programming and options trading concepts.
+## A Rust-based options trading simulation engine built for learning both Rust programming and options trading concepts.

 ## Project Structure